radu-matei/radu-matei.github.io/content/blog/k8s18-azure.md

 > Note the `orchestratorRelease` property in the JSON file set to `1.8`!
 > Note that it automatically creates all assets for you including a service principal and a resource group.

 > Since you are in the Azure Cloud Shell, you are already authenticated into your Azure account.
-If you run elswhere, the will be another step involved where you login to `aka.ms/devicelogin`.
+If you run elsewhere, the will be another step involved where you login to `aka.ms/devicelogin`.

 ![](/img/article-photos/k8s18-azure/shell.png)